 Napa Valley Wine Train

+Journey to Napa Valley on the dream day trip from San Francisco.
 The Napa Valley Wine Train is a three-hour, 36-mile round trip journey from the historic town of Napa through one of the world’s most renowned wine areas and allows guests to enjoy gourmet wine country cuisine while traveling by acres of vineyards and iconic wineries of Napa Valley.
 The train travels at a leisurely pace past the estates of Robert Mondavi and Opus One as well as many others.
 More than a beautiful voyage through the Valley, the Wine Train is also an opportunity to learn about winemaking in this unique region.

 Why the Napa Valley Wine Train is Worth it

 The Napa Valley Wine Train offers a unique and luxurious experience that is worth it for wine lovers and railroad enthusiasts alike.
 The train travels through some of the most beautiful scenery in the world, and passengers can enjoy a gourmet meal while gazing out at the vineyards and wineries of Napa Valley.
 The Wine Train staff are knowledgeable and passionate about wine, and they provide informative and entertaining commentary during the journey.
 The Train also offers special events such as wine tastings and holiday celebrations, making it a perfect destination for any occasion.

 Some of the things you can do on the train include:

 - Enjoy a delicious and freshly prepared meal inside one of the train’s restored antique cars

 - Take in beautiful views of the rolling vineyards and picturesque landscapes of Napa Valley

 - Explore the train’s multiple cars, each with its own unique charm and history

 - Relax and unwind on a truly memorable journey through one of the world’s most well-known wine valleys.